 Such rate structures, where volumetric electric rates (and, particularly, volumetric uppertier rates) end up being set far in excess of the actual marginal costs of generating and delivering electricity, provide economically inefficient price signals to customers.
-They also run counter to the public policy objective of encouraging building electrification, by incenting customers to switch from appliances/equipment that use natural gas to those that use electricity in order to reduce emissions.
+They also run counter to the public policy objective of encouraging building electrification via customers switching from appliances/equipment that use natural gas to those that use electricity in order to reduce emissions.
 Customers facing the choice between gas or electric appliances/equipment that provide the same service (for example, a residential household deciding whether to heat its home with a gas furnace or with an electric heat pump, or to obtain its hot water with a gas water heater or an electric heat pump water heater) will be less likely to choose the electric option if electric volumetric rates are set at artificially high levels - since doing so will lead to a much higher bill.
-Furthermore, a growing number of municipalities are passing ordinances requiring new residential and business construction to use electricity rather than natural gas for space heating, water heating and cooking.
-Customers affected by these new ordinances may see much higher than expected bills due to being forced to pay high volumetric electric rates, risking customer backlash against such ordinances.
+Furthermore, a growing number of municipalities are passing ordinances requiring new residential and business construction to use electricity rather than natural gas for space heating, water heating and cooking.3 Customers affected by these new ordinances may see much